An Information-Theoretic Analysis of Discrete-Time Control and Filtering Limitations by the I-MMSE Relationships: Discrete-Time Filtering Limits

-Consider the general discrete-time filtering system depicted in Fig.~\ref{fig3},
+Consider the general discrete-time filtering system depicted in Fig.~\ref{fig3}:

-where $\mathcal{P}$ and $\mathcal{F}$ denote the plant model and filtering process, respectively; $(W, X_0)$ is regarded as the transmitted message of measurement channel with $W$ being a white Gaussian process noise, and $X_0$ being the initial states of $\mathcal{P}$; $V$ is a white Gaussian measurement noise; $W$, $V$, and $X_0$ are mutually independent; $Z$ stands for the noise-free output to estimate; $Y$ is the measured output; $\hat{Z}$ represents the estimate of $Z$, and the estimation error $\tilde{Z} := Z - \hat{Z}$.
+where $\mathcal{P}$ and $\mathcal{F}$ denote the plant model and filtering process, respectively; $(W, X_0)$ can be treated as the transmitted message of measurement channel with $W$ being a white Gaussian process noise, and $X_0$ being the initial states of $\mathcal{P}$; $V$ is a white Gaussian measurement noise; $W$, $V$, and $X_0$ are mutually independent; $Z$ stands for the noise-free output to estimate; $Y$ is the measured output; $\hat{Z}$ represents the estimate of $Z$, and the estimation error $\tilde{Z} := Z - \hat{Z}$.
 The open- or closed-loop plant $\mathcal{P}$ in \hyperref[fig3]{Fig.~3} is described by the following nonlinear model

-where $X_i$ and $Z_i$ are the internal states and noise-free output of $\mathcal{P}$ at time $i$; process noise $W_i \sim \mathcal{N}(0, \varepsilon^2 I)$, and $f_i(\cdot)$, $b_i(\cdot)$, and $h_i(\cdot)$ are measurable functions.
+where $X_i$ and $Z_i$ are the internal states and noise-free output of $\mathcal{P}$ at time $i$; process noise $W_i \sim \mathcal{N}(0, \varepsilon^2 I)$, and $f_i(\cdot)$, $b_i(\cdot)$ and $h_i(\cdot)$ are measurable functions.
 Since the noise-free output $Z_i$ is a function of message $(W_0^{i-1}, X_0)$ by \eqref{Filter_Plant}, the measurement channel in \hyperref[fig3]{Fig.~3} is governed by

 where the channel input is $Z_i(W_0^{i-1}, X_0) = Z_i = h_i(X_i)$, and the measurement noise is $V_i \sim \mathcal{N}(0, I)$.
-By combining the first equation of \eqref{Filter_Plant} and \eqref{measure_channel}, a discrete-time filtering problem can be established, in which $X_i$ is the hidden states to estimate, and $Y_i$ denotes the observable output.
+By combining the first equation in \eqref{Filter_Plant} with \eqref{measure_channel}, we can then develop a discrete-time filtering problem, in which $X_i$ is the vector of hidden states to estimate, and $Y_i$ denotes the observable output.
 The following assumption is then imposed on this filtering problem.

 (A4) The noise-free output $Z_i$ is of bounded power, i.e., $\mathbb{E}[Z_i^\top Z_i] < \infty$, $\forall i$.